Use configuration templates to create audit templates

 To save a configuration template in Citrix ADM:

-Navigate to Infrastructure > Configuration > Configuration Jobs, and click Create Job.
+Navigate to Infrastructure > Configuration Jobs, and click Create Job.

 On the Create Job page, specify the job name and the instance type.

-Choose Configuration Template as the Configuration Source and, in the Commands field, enter commands such as those in the preceding example.
+Choose Configuration Template as the Configuration Source and, in the Commands field, enter commands such as those in the above example.

 Select the Save as Configuration Template check box and specify a name for your template.
 You can choose to overwrite other templates that exist with the same name.